The Best Damn Thing: Singles

 "Girlfriend", the first single released from the album, was produced by Dr. Luke and was a global success.
 It reached No. 1 on the US Billboard Hot 100.
 The single also reached number one in twelve other countries across the world including Australia, Canada and Japan.
 It was also the top selling song of 2007 worldwide.
-The accompanying music video broke YouTube records, becoming the most watched video of all-time by July 2008.
+The accompanying music video broke YouTube records, becoming the most watched video of all time by July 2008.
 It holds the record as the first video on YouTube to reach 100 million views.
 There was also a remix of the song featuring rapper Lil Mama.

 "When You're Gone" was the second single.
-Released on 19 June 2007, while "Girlfriend" was still strong on the charts, the power ballad became another hit in the UK and other countries.
+Released on June 19, 2007, while "Girlfriend" was still strong on the charts, the power ballad became another hit in the UK and other countries.
 It peaked at No. 4 on the European Hot 100, was close to reaching the top 20 on the US Billboard Hot 100 and attained top twenty status in over thirteen countries.
 There is an acoustic version of the song on the deluxe edition of The Best Damn Thing that was only available on the iTunes Store.

-"Hot" was the third single, released in October 2007.
+"Hot" was the third single, released on October 2, 2007.
 The song was written by Lavigne herself and Evan Taubenfeld; it showcased Lavigne at her most revealing.
 The lyrics describe Lavigne's feelings for a guy who "makes [her] feel hot".
 The song's music video was considered her sexiest to date at the time.
 The single was the least successful in the US, charting only at No. 95 on the Billboard Hot 100, yet it managed to reach the top 10 in Japan and Canada, and top 20 in Australia.
 A version of the song was recorded in which the chorus was replaced with lyrics in Japanese and Mandarin.

-"Innocence" was the third single in Italy, and MTV Italia made an unofficial video.

 "The Best Damn Thing" was the fourth single from the album.
-It was released on 13 June 2008, and was produced by Butch Walker.
+It was released on June 13, 2008, and was produced by Butch Walker.
 The song has a strong pop-punk vibe mixed with a teen-cheerleader theme.

 "Innocence" was released as a radio single for Italy and Canada, and managed to chart in the latter.